 Date: March 19th

 The Spring Equinox is one of the best times of year to watch nature's light show.
 Stargazers have a better chance of seeing the Northern Lights during the Spring Equinox in March and Winter Equinox in September.
-Even if you miss that, the sky is full of beauty for attendees to enjoy.
+Even if you miss it, the sky is beautiful for attendees to enjoy.

 Date: March 31st

 An Easter Egg Hunt isn't exactly unique, but it is always a fun idea for this spring fundraising event.
 Whether you're hosting a hunt for supporters' kids or dogs, you must include a visit from the Easter Bunny, easter baskets, and easter games like an easter egg toss.
-Most easter egg hunts are free for community members, so it's essential to find other ways to raise funds.
+Most easter egg hunts are free for community members, so finding other ways to raise funds is essential.

 Date: April 1st

-The COVID-19 pandemic was a struggle for many nonprofits, but a few organizations came up with an idea that is perfect for an April Fool's Day fundraiser.
+The COVID-19 pandemic was a struggle for many nonprofits, but a few organizations devised an idea perfect for an April Fool's Day fundraiser.
 A "No Show No Dinner" Gala is a virtual fundraiser connected to no actual event.
 Nonprofits can have fun with the wording on dinner invites like, "Purchase your tickets today and don't join us for an expensive meal or TV dinner."

 Date: April 5th

 Al-Qadr remembers when the Quran was first shared with the world.
 This night is more of a religious than a celebratory holiday, but many Muslim and East Asian nonprofit organizations have Iftar dinners with family and close friends on this date.
-Your nonprofit can host an Iftar dinner, charge an entry fee, and solicit donations from attendees as it is also seen as a time to give Sadaqah (charitable donations).
+Your nonprofit can host an Iftar dinner, charge an entry fee, and solicit donations from attendees, which is also seen as a time to give Sadaqah (charitable donations).

 Date: April 22nd

 Earth Day tree-planting campaigns are a perfect fit for schools and environmental organizations.
 This Earth Day event is a simple and affordable option and can be combined with a plant sale at a local nursery or on school grounds.
-Invite donors to purchase a tree or plant and enjoy the warmer weather by planting a garden with other community members.
+Invite donors to purchase a tree or plant and enjoy the warmer weather by planting a garden with other community members on Earth Day.

 Date: April 22nd - 1st Night of Passover

-The first night of Passover is Seder and is the most important day of this holiday.
+The first night of Passover is Seder, and it is the most important Jewish holiday of this holiday.
 When the sun goes down, followers of the Jewish faith eat a Seder dinner with family members and drink four glasses of wine, tell stories, sing, and eat traditional Passover foods.
 Nonprofits can share in this holiday by educating the public on the importance of Passover and introducing foods like Karpas, Beitza, Maror, and Chazeret.

 Date: May 1st

 April Showers bring May Flowers.
 During May Day, flowers and maypoles are everywhere.
-Your school or nonprofit organization can celebrate May Day by selling flowers from a community garden or nursery or making and selling handmade flowers from students.
+Your school or nonprofit organization can celebrate May Day by selling flowers from a community garden, collaborating with local florists, or making and selling handmade flowers to students.
 Create a free e-commerce page with Zeffy to post pictures and sell spring flowers this May Day.

 Date: May 4th